ErpNetDocs/webclient/wms-worker/orders/index.md

 ![Info button](pictures/info-button.png)

 At the top of the screen there is a general <b>Scan field</b>.
 When scanning a value in this field, a matching unexecuted line is searched through the lines list.
 If such a line is found, its execution of the line is started automatically.
-The scanned value recognition is done by @parcers (e.g. Product Code parcer, GS1-128 Single Product parcer).
+The scanned value recognition is done by [Barcode Parsers](xref:parsers) (e.g. Product Code parcer, GS1-128 Single Product parcer).
 The list of currently enabled parsers can be seen in the question mark button.

 ![Scan field](pictures/scan-field.png)